upcliujie/mesa/docs/gallium/tgsi.rst

   Start a loop.
 Must have a matching endloop.

-.. opcode:: BGNSUB - Begin Subroutine

-  Starts definition of a subroutine.
-Must have a matching endsub.

 .. opcode:: ENDLOOP - End a Loop

   End a loop started with bgnloop.

-.. opcode:: ENDSUB - End Subroutine

-  Ends definition of a subroutine.

 .. opcode:: NOP - No Operation